orcfax/docs/docs/orcfax-solution/roadmap.md

 on-chain publication function.

-This development is critical as the consensus layer must be secure and Sybil-resistant to prevent “man-in-the-middle” attacks for consumers of Orcfax oracle data.
+This development is critical as the consensus layer must be secure and Sybil-resistant to prevent "man-in-the-middle" attacks for consumers of Orcfax oracle data.
 It must also leverage game theory to ensure node participants remain incentivized to contribute their computing power and trustworthy outputs to the network.